 A survey of significant aspects of cultural concepts and social organization that have practical relevance to effective missionary communication of the gospel in a culturally heterogeneous world.
 Special attention is given to family structure, kinship webs, tribal authority, and decision-making within a communal society.
-Additional consideration is given to the nature and significance of transition rites in the life-development process in traditional societies, especially with regard to birth, puberty, marriage, childbearing, and death.
-The focus of the seminar is upon ways in which missionaries can identify with and minister to felt needs as they present the gospel and establish indigenous churches.
+This course is also a study of the phenomenon of traditional religions in the missionary context, examining the primary characteristics of traditional religious expressions such as animism, the spirit world, demon possession, magic, religious specialists, veneration of ancestors, and concepts of God, even in the more developed formal religions such as Islam, Hinduism, and Buddhism.